- What is an overflow pipe?

-When you look inside the tank, can see water constantly running or dripping from the water feed?
-If so, ensure that the float valve isn’t stuck or if the position of the float valve needs adjusting.
+When you look inside the tank, can you see water constantly running or dripping from the water feed?
+If so, ensure that the float valve isn’t stuck or doesn’t need adjusting.
 Alternatively it may be that the washer or whole float valve needs replacing.

 2. There is a problem with your hot water cylinder